 Refer back to your signed tenancy agreement or property manager for clarification on this if you are unsure.
-However, unless you have been advised that this responsibility is not yours, it is safe to assume that, as the tenant, you are responsible for maintaining the grounds, lawns and gardens so that these are kept in a reasonably clean and tidy condition at all times.
+Unless you have been advised that this responsibility is not yours, it is safe to assume that you are responsible for maintaining the grounds, lawns, and gardens so that these are kept in a reasonably clean and tidy condition at all times.